Differences in disability duration: Recent and established immigrants compared to Canadian-born injured workers, BC, 1995-2012

 In brief

-- Immigrant workers, particularly recent immigrants who may have lower English proficiency and a lack of familiarity with Canadian social programs, face particular challenges after a work injury.
+- Immigrant workers, particularly recent immigrants and those who arrived in Canada as refugees, who may have lower English proficiency and a lack of familiarity with Canadian social programs, face particular challenges after a work injury.

-- We compared disability durations for compensated work injuries in BC for recent immigrants (less than 10 years in Canada), established immigrants (more than 10 years in Canada), and Canadian-born workers, by linking accepted workers’ compensation claims in BC to permanent resident data from Immigration, Refugees and Citizenship Canada.
+- We compared disability durations for work injuries in BC for recent immigrants (less than 10 years in Canada), established immigrants (more than 10 years in Canada), and Canadian-born workers, by linking accepted workers’ compensation claims in BC from 1995-2012 to permanent resident data from Immigration, Refugees and Citizenship Canada.

-- The relationship between immigration status and disability duration was greater for younger immigrant workers than for older immigrant workers and for immigrant men than for immigrant women.
+- From 1995-2012, both recent and established immigrants had longer work disability durations than Canadian-born workers, and the relationship between immigration status and disability duration was greater for younger immigrant workers than for older immigrant workers and for immigrant men than for immigrant women.

 Related publications